Abhishek8928/devtinder-backend-app/homework.md

 - make the db connection first then start listening to incoming request
 - always used camelCase for you schmema field name and uppercase for your model right
 - whenever doing db operation use try and ctach block in that situation
+- never allow two user with the same email inside our database